-Uttar Pradesh: Gangster Vikas Dubey killed in police encounter
+Uttar Pradesh: Gangster Vikas Dubey killed in police custody

 A deputy superintendent of police, three sub inspectors and four constables were shot dead while trying to arrest Dubey, who has 60 criminal cases against him, in Bikru village, Kanpur, early on July 3.
 Four others were critically injured.
 Several of Dubey’s aides have either been arrested or killed in encounters over the past week.

-The gangster escaped after the encounter on July 3, following which there were reports of him being seen in Faridabad.
+The gangster escaped after the shootout on July 3, following which there were reports of him being seen in Faridabad.
 The Uttar Pradesh Police had placed a bounty of Rs 5 lakh on him.
 Dubey was finally caught – after six days – on the premises of the Mahakaleshwar temple, where he was overpowered by guards of a private security agency, Indore Collector Ashish Singh told The Indian Express.
 He was taken to the police station, where his identity was established.

 Dubey had bought a Rs 250 ticket for VIP darshan at the temple.
 As he was leaving, the security guards asked him his name, and an argument ensued.
 Eventually, Dubey disclosed his identity, and was taken to the police station.
 The MP Police got in touch with their UP counterparts and asked for Dubey’s photograph, Manoj Kumar Singh told the newspaper.